Long-Duration Station-Keeping Strategy for Cislunar Spacecraft Formations: Discussion

 The choice of virtual chief performs well at distributing the $\Delta V$ expenditure among the agents in both the first and second test cases.
 In the third test case, $\Delta V$ expenditure is less consistent across the formation.
 This can be attributed to the higher navigation error of the spoke spacecraft under the hub-spoke measurement architecture and the higher dispersion from the absolute reference.

-Relative maneuver expenditure is also strongly correlated with the size of the formation, with Test Case 3, with hundreds of kilometers of separation, incurring the greatest $\Delta V$ expenditure.
+Relative maneuver expenditure is also strongly correlated with the size of the formation, as seen with Test Case 3, where hundreds of kilometers of separation incur the greatest $\Delta V$ expenditure.
 This can be attributed to the fact that the linearized dynamics, which are used by the relative control law, become less accurate at higher separations.

-The proposed control law, though simple and efficient for station-keeping tasks, is likely inadequate for more complex maneuvering tasks, such as phase changing, approach trajectory generation, and QPRO reconfiguration.
-However, in tandem with more advanced relative control techniques, such as those proposed in Refs. \citenum{takubo2024art,khoury_relative_2024}, advanced maneuvering strategies could be achieved during operation.